Luccifferrrrrr/myrepo/README.md

 # myrepo
-This is my first Git Repository
+This is my first Git Repository.
+Author -- Aman Singh